JudGiblin/Learning/Basic_info.md

 ax.autoscale_view()
 plt.show()

-## using a loop to determine monthly maxima, mean, and percentile
+## Using a loop to determine monthly maxima, mean, and percentile
 f=open('RMI_output_2016.txt', 'w')
 i=00
 for i in range(1,12):